 Glutathione is the MOTHER of all antioxidants.
 An antioxidant is a substance that removes potentially damaging oxidizing agents in a living organism, that is to say, it fights the bad guys within the body and plays a primary role in the protection of all cells from daily metabolic stress, and toxic chemicals.
 Glutathione is critical for one simple reason -it recycles antioxidants.

 Glutathione is involved in detoxification, binding to toxins (heavy metals, solvents, and pesticides) and transforming them into a form that can be excreted by the body via urine or bile.
-Free radicals get passed amongst antioxidants including Vitamin C, Vitamin E
+Free radicals get passed amongst antioxidants including Vitamin C, Vitamin E, and lipoic acid and then finally to glutathione which cools off the free radicals and recycles other antioxidants.

 Without glutathione we are vulnerable to oxidative stress the keystone to many disorders associated with inflammation, leading to allergies and chronic disease.
 Glutathione is also the maestro of the immune system.
 Without glutathione, our liver gets overloaded and damaged, rendering it unable to do its job of detoxification.